devansh4agrawal/Odoo-School-Management-System/README.md

 The School Management System is a comprehensive software solution developed using the Odoo framework.
 This system is designed to streamline and enhance various aspects of school administration and management.
 It offers a wide range of features and functionalities to facilitate the efficient operation of schools.

-Here's a description of the technical stack used in your School Management System project:
+Here's a description of the technical stack used in our School Management System project:
 Frontend:

 XML: XML is used for structuring and defining the user interface and views within the Odoo framework.